InnerSourceCommons/InnerSourcePatterns/README.md

 #### Pattern Drafts (proven, not yet fully reviewed)

-* [Assisted Compliance](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/74) - *Helping repo owners be compliant by writing their CONTRIBUTING.md for them as a pull request.*
 * [What Before How or Services Documentation](https://docs.google.com/document/d/1_N1wsQeDusfIcNy-O2ZXenY3PL7ZbvkUDRZxGUuegZw/edit?usp=drive_web) - *A lack of common understanding between different management tiers creates funding barriers and increases the risk that solutions will not deliver required business outcomes.*
 * [Open Source Trumps InnerSource](https://github.com/InnerSourceCommons/InnerSourcePatterns/pull/46) - *People find the InnerSource project but, after all things are considered, even if the InnerSource component meets their needs, they still go with the open source component.*